Hacking Task Confounder in Meta-Learning: Abstract

 \section{Abstract}

-Meta-learning enables rapid generalization to new tasks by learning meta-knowledge from a variety of tasks.
-It is intuitively assumed that the more tasks a model learns in one training batch, the richer knowledge it acquires, leading to better generalization performance.
-However, contrary to this intuition, our experiments reveal an unexpected result: adding more tasks within a single batch actually degrades the generalization performance.
-To explain this unexpected phenomenon, we conduct a Structural Causal Model (SCM) for causal analysis.
+Meta-learning enables rapid generalization to new tasks by learning knowledge from various tasks.
+It is intuitively assumed that as the training progresses, a model will acquire richer knowledge, leading to better generalization performance.
+However, our experiments reveal an unexpected result: there is negative knowledge transfer between tasks, affecting generalization performance.
+To explain this phenomenon, we conduct Structural Causal Models (SCMs) for causal analysis.
 Our investigation uncovers the presence of spurious correlations between task-specific causal factors and labels in meta-learning.
 Furthermore, the confounding factors differ across different batches.
 We refer to these confounding factors as ``Task Confounders".
-Based on this insight, we propose a plug-and-play Meta-learning Causal Representation Learner (MetaCRL) to eliminate task confounders.
-It encodes decoupled causal factors from multiple tasks and utilizes an invariant-based bi-level optimization mechanism to ensure their causality for meta-learning.
+Based on these findings, we propose a plug-and-play Meta-learning Causal Representation Learner (MetaCRL) to eliminate task confounders.
+It encodes decoupled generating factors from multiple tasks and utilizes an invariant-based bi-level optimization mechanism to ensure their causality for meta-learning.
 Extensive experiments on various benchmark datasets demonstrate that our work achieves state-of-the-art (SOTA) performance.
+The code is provided in \url{https://github.com/WangJingyao07/MetaCRL}.